-- (1) A ballot shall not be counted if: - (A) The voter failed to properly execute the certification on the envelope with a valid signature and personal identifier or the voter's signature and personal identifier cannot be validated in accordance with the process set out in subsection (3) below; or - (B) Reserved. - (C) The ballot return envelope, if mailed, is received after election day, has no postmark, and United States Postal Service (USPS) cannot verify the ballot return envelope was mailed on or before election day; or - (D) The ballot return envelope is not received before the beginning of the canvass review board review process; or - (E) The voter has already voted in the election. - (2) A ballot shall be counted if: - (A) The voter properly executed the certification on the envelope with a valid signature and personal identifier as verified in accordance with the process set out in subsection (3) below; and - (B) Reserved. - (C) The ballot return envelope was received via mail at a voter center, polling place, in a poll-based election, or deposited in a ballot drop box no later than 8:00 p.m. on election day; or - (D) The ballot return envelope, if mailed, was postmarked or the United States Postal Service (USPS) can verify that the ballot return envelope was mailed on or before election day; and - (E) The ballot return envelope was received before the beginning of the canvass review board review process. - (3) Signature verification process: - (A) The voter's signature and personal identifier on the ballot certification must be compared with the signature(s) and personal identifiers in the voter's voter registration file(s) using the standards established in the election policies developed under CBJ 29.07.250.
+- (1) A ballot shall not be counted if: - (A) The voter failed to properly execute the certification on the envelope with a valid signature and personal identifier or the voter's signature and personal identifier cannot be validated in accordance with the process set out in subsection (3) below; or - (B) Reserved. - (C) The ballot return envelope, if mailed, is received after election day, has no postmark, and United States Postal Service (USPS) cannot verify the ballot return envelope was mailed on or before election day; or - (D) The ballot return envelope is not received before the beginning of the canvass review board review process; or - (E) The voter has already voted in the election. - (1)(2) A ballot shall be approved for scanning counted if: - (A) The voter properly executed the certification on the envelope with a valid signature and personal identifier as verified in accordance with the process set out in subsection (2)(3) below; and mailed on or before election day; and was received by the beginning of the canvass review board process. - (E) Ballots failing to meet the criteria set out in sections (A) (D) above, will not be approved for scanning.
+The ballot return envelope was received before the beginning of the canvass review board review process. - (2)(3) Signature verification process: - (A) The voter's signature and personal identifier on the ballot certification must be compared with the signature(s) and personal identifiers in the voter's voter registration file(s) using the standards established in the election policies and rules of procedure developed under CBJ 29.07.005250. - (B) The election official may designate, in writing, election workers to perform this function.
+All personnel assigned to the duty of signature verification shall subscribe to an oath administered by the election official regarding the discharge of their duties.
+Personnel shall be trained in the signature verification process prior to actually comparing any signatures. - (C) In this section, signature verification process, if all other factors match for voter's eligibility, the election official and/or canvass review board may approve the counting of a ballot if it meets the following "fuzzy match" criteria for the personal identifier: